stevenrskelton/stevenrskelton.github.io/_posts/2013-12-28-real-time-data-mining-spark.md

 The general objective of this application is to be able to execute a variety of commands and measure their performance.
 This can easily be done by reading lines of the Console, and matching them to different RDD operations.

-In our Main class, let’s build an loop to handle our input.
+In our Main class, let’s build a loop to handle our input.

 ```scala
 println("Enter new command:")